Uncertainty Quantification for Regression: A Unified Framework based on kernel scores: Uncertainty in regression

 Unless noted otherwise, we will consider arbitrary first- and second-order distributions, where we assume that we have a first-order distribution $\bP \sim Q$, distributed to some second-order distribution $Q$ and $Y \sim \bP$.
-In addition, we define the first-order probability measure $\overline{\bP} \coloneq \bE_Q[\bP]$, which can be interpreted as the Bayesian model average (BMA) predictive distribution \citep{schweighofer2023introducingimprovedinformationtheoreticmeasure}.
+In addition, we define the (first-order) predictive mixture distribution $\overline{\bP} \coloneq \bE_Q[\bP]$, which can be interpreted as the Bayesian model average (BMA) predictive distribution \citep{schweighofer2023introducingimprovedinformationtheoreticmeasure}.